gretagrassmann/SoftwareAndComputingEXAM/README.md

 * Python 3.7
 * numpy 1.18.1
 * tensorflow 1.14.0
+* The accepted data files (both for training and testing) are [here](https://github.com/gretagrassmann/SoftwareAndComputingEXAM/tree/Customizable#dataset) described.

 #### Customizable branch
-The codes in the **master branch** have been slightly modified to allow each user to perform his/her independent experiment, by configuring all the parameters and architecture's characteristic of the model possibly in new combination that have not been tested yet in [out project](https://raw.github.com/gretagrassmann/SoftwareAndComputingEXAM/master/GCN.pdf). </br>
+The codes in the **master branch** have been slightly modified to allow each user to perform his/her independent experiment, by configuring all the parameters and architecture's characteristic of the model possibly in new combination that have not been tested yet in [our project](https://raw.github.com/gretagrassmann/SoftwareAndComputingEXAM/master/GCN.pdf).
+The type of studied data can be changed too. </br>
 In the following, the content of this branch:
 * **configuration.txt**: configuration file that can be modified to obtain the desired model.
 The parameters and architecture's characteristics that can be modified are [here](https://github.com/gretagrassmann/SoftwareAndComputingEXAM/blob/Customizable/README.md) described.
+If a new type of data is under study, the new file path has to be specified in this configuration file.
 * **graph_conv.py**: defines the placeholder tensors for building the graph convolutional network.
 The network architecture is this time determined by the parameters selected in **configuration.txt.**
-* **train.py**: the training data are downloaded and unzipped.
-The model defined in **graph_conv.py** is trained on 175 pairs of proteins for the desired number of epochs (set up in **configuration.txt**).
+* **train.py**: the training data are downloaded (if necessary) and unzipped.
+The model defined in **graph_conv.py** is trained on pairs of proteins for the desired number of epochs (set up in **configuration.txt**).
 Ligand end receptor residues are fed separately into the two ”legs” of the network’s architecture defined in **graph_conv.py**.  <br />
 For each epoch, the average loss and the resulting parameter of the model are saved.
-* **test.py**: the testing data are downloaded and unzipped.
-The model with the parameters corresponding to the selected numbers of epochs (set up in **configuration.txt**) is tested on 55 pairs of proteins.
+* **test.py**: the testing data are downloaded (if necessary) and unzipped.
+The model with the parameters corresponding to the selected numbers of epochs (set up in **configuration.txt**) is tested on pairs of proteins.
 For each model, the average loss and the area under the ROC curve are saved.
 * **avg_loss_plot.py**: plot the average loss for increasing number of epochs resulting from **train.py**.
 * **avg_loss_plot_test.py**: plot the average loss and the area under the ROC curve resulting from **train.py**.
 * **testing.py**: contains the testing of the functions defined in **graph_conv.py**.